aws/aws-xray-sdk-node/packages/mysql/README.md

 response data.
 Simply patch the MySQL package via `captureMySQL` as shown below.

 The AWS X-Ray SDK Core has two modes - `manual` and `automatic`.
-Automatic mode uses the Continuation Local Storage package (CLS) and automatically tracks the current segment and subsegment.
+Automatic mode uses the `cls-hooked` package and automatically tracks the current segment and subsegment.
 This is the default mode.
 Manual mode requires that you pass around the segment reference.
 See the examples below.